Meet the Team

-Murray Hudson joined his father at Gratnells in 2000.
-He had previously obtained a Degree in Design Engineering and Manufacture at Loughborough University before working as a BBC journalist for 10 years.
-He succeeded his father as Managing Director in April 2012.
-He is currently on both the Executive Council and Management Committee of the British Educational Suppliers Association (BESA), the UK trade body that represents school suppliers.
+Murray Hudson joined his father at Gratnells in 2000, having previously obtained a Degree in Design Engineering and Manufacture at Loughborough University before working as a BBC journalist for 10 years.
+Murray succeeded his father as Managing Director in April 2012 and is currently on both the Executive Council and Management Committee of the British Educational Suppliers Association (BESA), the UK trade body that represents school suppliers.
 He was chairman of the British Educational Furniture Manufacturers Group from 2012-2016.
-He lives in central Cambridge and when he is not supporting his son Rory on a kart track he is on his bike.
+Murray lives in central Cambridge and when he is not supporting his son Rory on a kart track he is on his bike.

 International Marketing Director, Gratnells

 Richard has an extensive background in marketing, having worked around the world with blue chip companies such as Loctite and Ciba Geigy.
 Most recently he has been running his own digital marketing agency.
-He joined Gratnells as Marketing Director responsible for UK and International markets.
+Richard joined Gratnells as Marketing Director and is responsible for UK and International markets.
 Away from the office Richard is keen on bikes – both the pedal and the motor varieties.

 Dr. Katherine Forsey

 Peter is a Fellow of the Royal Institution of Chartered Surveyors and in 1989 was the first Chartered Building Surveyor to gain a PhD.
 He has since supervised and supported a wide range of Post Graduate students.
-To date he has produced over one hundred and seventy single volume publications, refereed papers and reports, and has made over one hundred and ten presentations in around sixteen countries.
+To date, he has produced over 170 single volume publications, refereed papers and reports, and has made over 110 presentations in around 16 countries.
 Professor Barrett has undertaken a wide range of research, typified by a management focus around real world problems using a range of hard and soft research methods.
 He is currently focusing on the theme of Senses, Brain and Spaces, that is the impact of spaces on people through their senses as holistically interpreted by their brains.
 This is being pursued via the HEAD project.
 Peter’s work is typified by a sustained interest in two main areas; optimising the experience of the built environment and organisation and management in higher education.

 Dr. Harriet Sturdy